commial/experiments/windows-defender/ASR/README.md

 out.1.luac: bad header in precompiled chunk
 ```

-Still, the project is working on sample scripts compiled with `lua-5.1`.
+Still, the project works on sample scripts compiled with `lua-5.1`.

 Digging into the format, according to [A No-Frills Introduction to Lua 5.1 VM Instructions](http://luaforge.net/docman/83/98/ANoFrillsIntroToLua51VMInstructions.pdf) ([mirror](http://underpop.free.fr/l/lua/docs/a-no-frills-introduction-to-lua-5.1-vm-instructions.pdf)), the difference seems to be in the header and data structure sizes.